 Swedish Authority for Privacy Protection does not tell you what to do – you must decide for yourselves

-Here we tell you what the requirements are and what you have to do, but we cannot explain in detail how you are to go about it.
+Here we tell you what the requirements are and what you have to do, but we do not explain in detail how you are to go about it.
+That is your decision to make.
 It is every organisation's responsibility to plan and carry out security work so that it satisfies the General Data Protection Regulation's requirements in the best way.

 What is new in the General Data Protection Regulation?